ethan-wise1/ethan-wise1.github.io/README.md

 ## ✨ About

-This site serves as a central hub to showcase projects I've worked on, reflect on my journey as a developer, and highlight my evolving interests in full-stack development, AI, and cybersecurity.
+This site serves as a central hub to showcase projects I've worked on, reflect on my journey as a developer, and highlight my evolving interests in full-stack development.

 ## 🛠️ Tech Stack